Sharing a room on a Flash Pack adventure: everything you need to know

 Why does Flash Pack do shared rooms?

-Around the globe, solo travellers are often charged a premium – known as “the single supplement” – when you book a hotel room alone.
+Around the globe, solo travelers are often charged a premium – known as “the single supplement” – when you book a hotel room alone.
 It essentially means you pay the same price a couple would, even though you’re single-handedly covering all the costs.
 Our system of shared rooms allows our community of adventurers to skip that punitive, often-prohibitive charge and enjoy some of the world’s most unique hotels.

 How do shared rooms work?

-Travellers are sorted into pairs on a single-sex basis and then allocated twin rooms wherever in the world we happen to be staying.
+Travelers are sorted into pairs on a single-sex basis and then allocated twin rooms wherever in the world we happen to be staying.
 Often, these are located in boutique hotels with rooftop bars, infinity pools or group-gathering communal spaces.

-Our hotel choices may also have a standout twist that goes beyond your average room: think luxury mesh tents on a private island in the Philippines or a converted Land Rover safari cabin in Tanzania.
+Our hotel choices may also have a standout twist that goes beyond your average room: think luxury mesh tents on a private island in the Philippines or a converted Land Rover safari cabin in Tanzania .

 When you book a Flash Pack trip, you’ll be sent a questionnaire to work out who in your group is a good match for you (and vice versa).
 We can’t promise we’ll find your future soulmate, but we do obsess over group dynamics and work hard to ensure roommates get on well and share similar routines.